How to be an Au Pair in Italy

 I have been lucky enough to have travelled extensively and spent time volunteering and working abroad, but one experience that I haven't had is au pairing.

 If you've ever wanted to nanny abroad but are not sure what it really means to stay with a host family and look after their child, for this week's post, Stephanie Mork, a fellow solo traveller, shares her experience of being an au pair in Italy.

 Being a Nanny in Italy

 I fell in love with travelling and experiencing other cultures when I studied abroad in Ireland for 5 months.
-When my plans after graduating from college fell through, the idea to go abroad again popped in my head so I began researching how I could travel or live overseas at an affordable price.
+When my plans after graduating from college fell through, the idea of going abroad again popped into my head, so I began researching how I could travel or live overseas at an affordable price.
 The answer: being an au pair.
-Au pair is just a fancy way to say, live-in nanny.
-After getting in contact with a family that wanted to host me for a few months and talking about it with my friends and family, I booked my plane ticket to Italy!

 I made great friends with other au pairs in a region of Italy that I had never heard of before, got to know the Italian language and Italian culture, gained lifelong solo traveling skills, and learned more about myself than I could have ever imagined.

 To look more into au pairing in Italy, check out Au Pair World and create a profile for free.
 You will be living and working with host families in a foreign country, so make sure to thoroughly read through the families' profiles and don’t forget to keep constant open communication with them.

 Most of all, be open to learning about a new culture, meeting inspiring people from around the world and having a life-changing experience.
 Then book that plane ticket.